 - Coordinate format – set this to 4.6, mm format so that each coordinate will have 4 places on the left side of the decimal point and 6 places on the right side of the decimal point.
 Units will be in millimeters, part of the most sensible unit system.

-- Use extended X2 format – the Gerber has an extended specification called the X2 format or RS-274X compared to the standard Gerber called RS-274D.
+- Use extended X2 format – the Gerber has an extended specification called the X2 format of the RS-274X compared to the older X1.
 Most manufacturers accept both formats.
 Check with your fab house which format they want and choose this option accordingly.

 - Include netlist attributes – netlist is a list of all the interconnections on your PCB design.
 It describes which component is connected to where.
 This information can help some systems to detect errors in your design and even be used for automated inspection of your PCBs.
 You usually don’t need this.